aledileo17/minimal-react-boilerplate/README.md

 # Minimal React Boilerplate

 This is yet another React Boilerplate built with Webpack.
-It provides support for Hot Module Replacement, .scss files and the Class properties proposal
+It provides support for Hot Module Replacement, .scss files and the Class properties proposal.

 ## Specs